The semi-analytic theory and computation of finite-depth standing water waves: Abstract

 \section{Abstract}

-We propose a semi-analytic Stokes expansion ansatz for finite-depth standing water waves and devise a recursive algorithm to solve the system of differential equations governing the expansion coefficients.
+We propose a Stokes expansion ansatz for finite-depth standing water waves in two dimensions and devise a recursive algorithm to compute the expansion coefficients.
 We implement the algorithm on a supercomputer using arbitrary-precision arithmetic.
-The Stokes expansion introduces hyperbolic trigonometric terms that require exponentiation of power series.
-We handle this efficiently using Bell polynomials.
-Under mild assumptions on the fluid depth, we prove that there are no exact resonances, though small divisors may occur.
-Sudden changes in growth rate in the expansion coefficients are found to correspond to imperfect bifurcations observed when families of standing waves are computed using a shooting method.
-A direct connection between small divisors in the recursive algorithm and imperfect bifurcations in the solution curves is observed, where the small divisor excites higher-frequency parasitic standing waves that oscillate on top of the main wave.
-A 109th order Pad\'e approximation maintains 25--30 digits of accuracy on both sides of the first imperfect bifurcation encountered for the unit-depth problem.
-This suggests that even if the Stokes expansion is divergent, there may be a closely related convergent sequence of rational approximations.
+The Stokes expansion introduces hyperbolic terms that require exponentiation of power series, which we handle efficiently using Bell polynomials.
+Although exact resonances occur at a countable dense set of fluid depths, we prove that for almost every depth, the divisors that arise in the recurrence are bounded away from zero by a slowly decaying function of the wave number.
+A direct connection between small divisors and imperfect bifurcations is observed.
+They are found to activate secondary standing waves that oscillate non-uniformly in space and time on top of the primary wave, with different amplitudes and phases on each bifurcation branch.
+We compute new families of standing waves using a shooting method and find that Pad\'e approximants of the Stokes expansion continue to converge to the shooting method solutions at large amplitudes as new small divisors enter the recurrence.
+Closely spaced poles and zeros of the Pad\'e approximants are observed, which suggests that the bifurcation branches are separated by branch cuts.